 Understanding Forex Orders

-One thing that you must understand about orders is that when you buy or sell short, you are simply exchanging 1 currency for another.
+One thing to understand about orders is that buying or selling short is simply exchanging 1 currency for another.
 For instance, consider the Euro/dollar currency pair, expressed as EUR/USD (Short tutorial: Currency Quotes).
 EUR is the base currency (aka primary currency) and USD is the quote currency (aka secondary currency, counter currency).
 Since this is the most actively traded currency pair, most brokers allow you to trade it.
-When you buy EUR/USD, you are exchanging United States dollars for Euros (buying Euros with dollars), and when you sell this pair, you are doing the opposite—exchanging Euros for dollars (selling Euros for dollars).
+When you buy EUR/USD, you are exchanging United States dollars for Euros (buying Euros with dollars), and when you sell this pair, you are doing the opposite — exchanging Euros for dollars (selling Euros for dollars).
 Note that buying EUR/USD is the same as selling USD/EUR, and vice versa.
-(You do not have to worry about having Euros in your account to buy dollars—the broker will take care of this for you automatically.)
+(You do not have to worry about having Euros in your account to buy dollars — the broker will take care of this for you automatically.)

 To reduce confusion and simplify the handling of forex quotes, the major currencies are assigned a priority, so that the higher priority currency is always displayed as the base currency in a forex quote, so currency pairs will always be displayed in the same way.
 For instance, a quote for the euro and the US dollar will always be displayed as EUR/USD, not as USD/EUR.

 If you initiate a transaction by buying, then you are going long in the quote currency and short on the base currency.
 If you initiate an order by selling the currency, then you are going short the quote currency and long on the base currency.
-Therefore, perforce, if you are long in 1 currency, you must be short in the other.
+Therefore, perforce, being long in 1 currency means being short in the other.

-To close a position, you must reverse the transaction that opened your position: selling the currency you bought, or buying the currency you sold short.
-The complete cycle of buying or selling, then reversing that transaction is referred to as a round turn.
+To close a position, reverse the transaction that opened your position: selling the currency you bought, or buying the currency you sold short.
+The complete cycle of buying or selling, then reversing that transaction is called a round turn.